 Medical screening recommendations can vary depending upon your health and family history.
 Therefore, talk with your doctor about which health screenings you may need.
-Some health screening tests recommended by the U.S. Preventive Services Task Force and the National Institutes of Health include:

 - Blood Pressure – Blood pressure checks help reveal hypertension or high blood pressure.
 Have your blood pressure checked at least every 2 years.